-When LiveDesktop has been enabled, all Addigy users with the owner or admin, and user role will be able to start sessions with macOS devices they can access.
+When LiveDesktop has been enabled, all Addigy users with the owner, admin, or user role will be able to start sessions with macOS devices they can access.

-Add the Run LiveDesktop privilege to the role and Save the change.
+Add the Run LiveDesktop privilege to the role and click Save.

 Connecting to an Offline Device